Faridkot State: Under Brij Indar Singh

 After 1914, the council was abolished and a superintendent was appointed in its place.
 The late ruler Balbir Singh had ensured that Brij Indar Singh was given a good education, with his English studies being under the purview of E. S. Atkinson whilst his religious instruction was taught by sardar Inder Singh of Amritsar.
 Brij Indar Singh's higher education was done at Aitchison College in Lahore, where he earned a diploma degree in 1914.
 Eventually, full control and power was given to Brij Indar Singh in November 1916 when he came of age.
 Brij Indar Singh was married to the daughter of a rich man named Jeevan Singh, who came from a well-regarded and well-to-do Punjabi family that claimed a familial association with a famous Sikh martyr, Baba Deep Singh.
 The wedding occurred at Shahzadpur.
 This marriage produced a son named Harinder Singh.
 Brij Indar Singh was a devout Sikh.
 During World War I, he provided monetary assistance, supplies (such as high-quality horses and camels), and troops to the British cause on different occasions over a period of three years.
 Up to 1 lakh rupees was given to the British for the war cause by Faridkot State.
 Many of the soldiers who fought on the side of the British forces during the war were young men who came from Faridkot State.
-Some of these Faridkot-origin soldiers in the war gained high-distinction, such as the case of 21 jawaans of the dominion whom were given state honours.
+Some of these Faridkot-origin soldiers in the war gained high-distinction, such as the case of 22 privates of the dominion whom were given state honours.
 As a reward for Brij Indar Singh's efforts during the First World War, the British awarded him with the maharaja title.